-Article 34 PRE-SHIFT MEETINGS
+PRE-SHIFT MEETINGS

 Recognizing that pre-shift meetings (line-up) are mutually valuable to the parties in establishing and maintaining a more orderly, disciplined and secure work environment, the Employer may conduct pre-shift meetings.
 The purpose of such meetings shall be to make job assignments, to impart information about events and incidents occurring during the preceding two shifts, to make adjustments in schedules, to designate riot duty squads, to conduct uniform inspections and to insure the employee is physically fit for duty.
-The duration of such pre-shift meetings is not normally expected to be less than six nor more than 12 minutes per shift, although for any given shift, the length of such meeting may vary depending upon the subject wariability, employees shall be required to report for such pre-shift meeting not more than six minutes prior to the official starting time of the respective shift.
+The duration of such pre-shift meetings is not normally expected to be less than six nor more than 12 minutes per shift, although for any given shift, the length of such meeting may vary depending upon the subject matter and number of employees involved.
+Notwithstanding such variability, employees shall be required to report for such pre-shift meeting not more than six minutes prior to the official starting time of the respective shift.